henriksson-lab/minibwa-rs/README.md

 This blurb might be out of date.
 Go to [this page](https://github.com/henriksson-lab/rustification) for the latest information and further information about how we approach translation

+## Possible upstream bugs

+C bugs the Rust port silently fixes (i.e. the Rust translation deviates from upstream C behavior here because the upstream behavior is undefined):

+5. `mb_escape` buffer-read overrun on a trailing backslash (`minibwa/format.c:52-66`).
+With input ending in `\`, the inner `++p` walks onto the NUL, the `if/else if` chain doesn't match, and the outer `for`'s post-increment then walks one byte past the buffer end, which the next loop test reads.
+Reachable via `-R "...\\"` style read-group lines.
+6. `krealloc` NULL-deref plus use-after-free under OOM (`minibwa/kalloc.c:168-185`).
+On `kmalloc` failure the code calls `memcpy` on the NULL return and then `kfree`s the old buffer, violating C `realloc`'s contract that failure must leave the original intact.

 ## Cargo Features

 `minibwa-rs` is a library crate by default.
 The command-line binary is optional